Non-food fundraising ideas

 • guess the number of beans to win a prize

-• get your teachers/principals involved with fun challenges (eg, ice bucket, dress up or beard shaving challenge)
+• get your teachers/carers involved with fun challenges (eg, ice bucket, dress up or beard shaving challenge)

 • run, walk, bike, skip, dance, aerobic, aqua and skate-a-thons